DrGumby/FIT-VUT/README.md

 # FIT VUT Projects

+[CZ] Smíte používat, upravovat a dále šířit jakýkoli uvedený kód.
+VAROVÁNÍ: Kopírování kódu pro školní projekty může vést k návštěvě disciplinární komise.
+Použití uvedeného kódu je na vlastní zodpovědnost.

+Všechny uvedené zdrojové texty patří k předmětům, které jsem již úspěšně absolvoval.

+[EN] You are free to use, change and redistribute any code.
 Be aware that copying code for school projects is at your own responsibility.

 All source files belong to courses I have already finished, so you are not getting me in trouble.